 Note: Series show age at death of individuals in each lifetime net income decile (where deciles are defined on annualised equivalised net income ignoring indirect taxes).
-Source: Authors' calculations based on simulated data.

 Figure 2.2 demonstrates how family composition changes across life.
 It presents the proportion of individuals in a couple and the proportion of individuals with one or more dependent children across age.
 From this figure, it is clear that there are dramatic changes in family composition across life.